sguox002/leetcode/leetcode-all.md

 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-1481	Least Number of Unique Integers after K Removals    		55.2%	Medium
+greedy: using hashmap to record the histogram. and the sort according to the count, remove those smallest first.
+->>

 <<-1503	Last Moment Before All Ants Fall Out of a Plank    		52.6%	Medium
 ants on different positions, and some goes left and some goes right.
 Once two ants meet, they change direction.
 Get the last moment all fell out of the array
 greedy: it is equivalent that they do not change direction.
 So it is simple to just find the rightmost left direction and leftmost right direction time.